ioi-2017/tps/doc/README.md

 ## problem.json

-Description of the task.
+This file contains the general description of the task.
 It has several attributes:

-name: The short-name of the task.
-The source code submitted by the contestant should use this name.
+`name`: The short name of the task.

-code: A unique code assigned to each task in the TPS web-interface.
-Usually it is the same as the `name`, but is reserved for the cases that the name is changed and we don’t want to change the TPS web-interface.
+`code`: A unique code assigned to each task in the TPS web-interface.
+Usually it is the same as the `name`, but is reserved in case the `name` is changed.

-title: Task title, as appears in the task statement.
+`title`: Task title, as appears in the task statement.

-type: Task type, that can be `batch`, `interactive`, `communication`, `output-only`, `two-phase`.
+`type`: Task type, that can be `batch`, `interactive`, `communication`, `output-only`, `two-phase`.

-time_limit: A real number, the maximum CPU time (in seconds) of the main process (does not include CPU time of the manager process).
+`time_limit`: A real number, the maximum CPU time (in seconds) of the main process (does not include CPU time of manager or IO).

-memory_limit: the maximum memory that can be used by the main process, in MB.
+`memory_limit`: the maximum memory that can be used by the main process, in MB.

-description: An optional description of the task.
+`description`: An optional description of the task.

 Below is a sample `problem.json`:

 ```